 The primary purpose of intake is to identify cases of child abuse or neglect.
-During this process, the intake worker will attempt to explore with the reporter, insofar as possible, the allegations being made in order to determine whether or not there is reasonable cause to suspect that child abuse or neglect exists.
+During this process, the intake worker will attempt to explore with the reporter, insofar

 Note: Reporters of child abuse or neglect should be referred to the Centralized Intake Unit.